DAF-Bridge/Docker-Compose-File/README.md

 # __Docker-Compose-File__
-This is the compose file for deployment
+This is the compose file for backend deployment

 ## For first initial deployment
 You have to replace the environment variables in the '<*>' format with your environment variable in order to make this compose file runnable. <br />